lieszkol/november-gallery/README.md

 **Example 3: Set the gallery dimensions for the "combined" gallery**

 In the combined gallery, a large image is displayed along with a row of thumbnails.
 First, set your thumbnail size using the inspector let's say to 100.
 Then check the [relevant options available](http://unitegallery.net/index.php?page=default-options) for the combined gallery on the UniteGallery plugin page.
 You can see that the "gallery_width" and "gallery_height" options control the overall size of the gallery.
-So enter something like the following into the *Script options* component option: `gallery_width:900,gallery_height:700,thumb_height:50,thumb_fixed_size:false`
+So enter something like the following into the *Script options* component option: `gallery_width:900,gallery_height:700,thumb_fixed_size:false`

-The thumbnail size you defined on the
+The thumbnail size you defined using the inspector will control the size of the generated thumbnails, it will also automatically a.
+You can then override this